MotherTongues/mothertongues-blog/_posts/2021-10-24-g2p-advanced-mappings.md

 - [Preprocessing mappings]({{ "g2p-preprocess" | absolute_url }})
 - [Contributing]({{ "g2p-contributing" | absolute_url }})

+## NOTE!

+As of September 2023, there is a new version of `g2p` available: 2.0 - the instructions in this blog were originally written for version 1.x.
+If you already have `g2p` installed, we recommend that you upgrade your installation before continuing on with this post.

 ## Advanced: A deeper dive into writing tricky rules

 You may have noticed that the rules described in the previous posts for converting words like 'dog' and 'cat' to IPA are woefully incomplete.
 The real world use cases for `g2p` often need to account for a lot more messiness than was described in the artificial example above.
 In fact, for languages like English, `g2p` is likely **not** a good solution.
 The English writing system is notoriously inconsistent, and there already exist a variety of other tools that account for many of the lexical (word-specific) idiosyncracies in deriving the IPA form from the orthographic form.
 For many Indigenous languages, the writing system is sufficiently close to the spoken form that `g2p` is a very appropriate solution.
 In the following sections, I'll describe some common problems when writing rules, and how to fix them.